Battle of Hiraan: Battle

 The Dervish were facing a siege from all directions that lasted 3.5 days.
 Under heavy artillery bombardments and fierce gun fights the Beledweyne forts did not suffer any major destruction due to Cali Jalax's great engineering skills.

 The Italians launched a three and a‑half day siege, deploying artillery and infantry attacks against sturdily built forts around Beledweyne.
 Despite the sustained bombardment, the Dervish defenders assisted by strong engineering under Cali Jalax prevented major damage to their fortifications.

 The Italians ultimately abandoned their advance, retreating from the area.
 This retreat effectively ceded control of Hiraan to the Dervish movement, which later fortified its position by building new forts in the region.
 Italian forces never launched another southern offensive, enabling the Dervishes to maintain authority over much of southern Somalia during the First World War.

 Isma'il Mire took part in the defence of the forts and recorded the Battle of Geeraar in a poem.
+The Hormadiid polity near Beledweyne was allied with the Italians, whilst the Webi polity near Shilaabo aided the Dervish State.